 Video Driver Issues

 Video driver or graphics driver is also one of the major causes of stuttering in games.
 It is always recommended to install the latest video drivers for the latest games.
 However, sometimes the latest graphics driver can also be the root of the problem, and in such cases, it is better to revert to the older stable drivers.
 You must remember that the latest video drivers are not always better, and not one driver suits all graphics cards the same, so you should test all recent video drivers to find out which driver version works best for you.

 To clean install older or new video drivers, it is better to use Display Driver Uninstaller (DDU) for uninstalling video drivers.
 DDU is a small utility that completely removes every trace of the older video driver, including the registries and other related files.
-It does prove helpful in troubleshooting video driver related problems that occur with graphics cards from time to time.
-Also, I would suggest that you should always download the video driver of your graphics card from the GPU’s official site only, because if you download it from third party site, then it may be possible that the driver is tempered with or contains some malicious harmful code.
+It does prove helpful in troubleshooting video driver-related problems that occur with graphics cards from time to time.
+Also, I would suggest that you should always download the video driver of your graphics card from the GPU’s official site only, because if you download it from a third-party site, then it may be possible that the driver is tempered with or contains some malicious harmful code.

 Audio Driver Issues

-Well, it happens rarely but audio drivers may also cause stuttering, specifically audio stuttering, which is skipping of audio, audio lag, audio slurring and freezing of audio playback for micro-seconds.
+Well, it happens rarely but audio drivers may also cause stuttering, specifically audio stuttering, which is skipping of audio, audio lag, audio slurring, and freezing of audio playback for micro-seconds.
 We generally keep the video driver updated for a graphics card, but do not update the audio drivers that often.
-So, if you are facing issues related to audio stuttering then it better to update the audio drivers of your integrated audio or your dedicated sound card.
+So, if you are facing issues related to audio stuttering then it is better to update the audio drivers of your integrated audio or your dedicated sound card.
 However, if you have an integrated sound chip or sound card that is not fully supported by modern operating systems like Windows 10, then it is better to change your motherboard to a newer one or you can buy a dedicated sound card that includes full support for latest Windows Operating Systems.